 The AP Readiness Program uses an academy model; mentor Advanced Placement instructors work with pre-advanced placement and advanced placement teachers to teach them how to help their students with the skills necessary to be successful in college level classes while they are instructing their students.
 AP teachers learn from each other while observing and supporting the master teachers.

-Visit our Application Section to Apply for the 2013-2014 Year to enroll.
+Visit our Registration page to Apply for the 2014-2015 Year to enroll.

 The AP Readiness Program is designed to provide training and support for teachers in Advanced Placement instruction while preparing students for AP courses.
-Working with master math/science instructors and teachers, students will build a strong conceptual foundation in mathematics and science that will allow them to excel in Advanced Placement courses.
+Working with master math, science and English instructors and teachers, students will build a strong conceptual foundation in mathematics and science that will allow them to excel in Advanced Placement courses.

 These special sessions on specific AP courses are held on the UCLA campus on Saturdays from 9 AM to 1 PM.
 The district or schools provide transportation to UCLA.